learnlatex/learnlatex.github.io/en/lesson-09.md

 # Cross-referencing

-## The `\label` and `\ref` mechanism
+<span
+  class="summary">This lesson shows how to refer to numbered elements in a document, like figures, tables and sections.</span>

 When you are writing a document of any length, you'll want to refer to numbered items such as figures, tables or equations.
 Luckily, LaTeX can automatically add the right numbers; we just have to set things up.

+## The `\label` and `\ref` mechanism

 To have LaTeX remember a spot in your document you have to label it, and then in other places, you refer to it.

 ```latex
 \documentclass{article}